-Quarterly cleaning is essential to extend the life of an epoxy coated coil andshall be part of the unit's regularly scheduled maintenance procedures.
-Failure to clean an epoxy coated coil will void the warranty and may result in reduced efficiency and durability in the environment.
+Quarterly cleaning is essential to extend the life of an epoxy coated coil and shall be part of the unit's regularly scheduled maintenance procedures.
+Failure to clean epoxy coated coils will void the warranty and may result in reduced efficiency and durability in the environment.

-For routine quarterly cleaning, first clean the coil with a coil cleaner (see Table 89).
+For routine quarterly cleaning, first clean the coil with a coil cleaner (see Table 88).
 After cleaning the coils with a cleaning agent, use the chloride remover to remove soluble salts and revitalize the unit.